 - Heat the oven to 230°C/450°F.

-- Cut 8 pieces of butchers twine at about 35 cm/14 inches length (you need 4 for each bread).
+- Cut eight pieces of butcher's twine at about 35 cm/14 inches in length (you need four for each bread).

 - Grab a dough from the fridge and dust the bottom liberally with rice flour.
 You don't want it to stick to the peel.